Robust, partially alive particle Metropolis-Hastings via the Frankenfilter

-It is worth emphasising that this tuning advice does \emph{not} require a choice of a representative parameter value.
+It is worth emphasising that, unlike the case of the standard particle filter, this tuning advice does \emph{not} require a choice of a representative parameter value.
 The guidance is valid whatever the system and whatever the true (small) transition probabilities are.

-If, on the other hand, we \emph{did} have a representative parameter value and we \emph{could} somehow estimate each $p_t$ for this parameter, then we could choose to try to minimise the expected number of simulations, $\sum_{t=1}^T\ess_t/p_t$, subject to obtaining a target $\Vrel$; \emph{i.e.}, subject to $\sum_{t=1}^T(1-p_t)/(\ess_t-2)=\log (1+\Vrel)$.
-The method of Langrange multipliers gives a solution of $\ess_t-2\propto \sqrt{p_t(1-p_t)}$.
-Of course, we could also use a standard particle filter, aiming to minimise the total number of simulations $\sum_{t=1}^T n_t$, subject to a fixed relative variance $\approx \exp\left\{\sum_{t=1}^T(1-p_t)/(n_tp_t)\right\}-1$, which suggests setting $n_t\propto \sqrt{(1-p_t)/p_t}$.
-These observation-specific sets of tunings are exactly the kind of user-unfriendly course of action that the Frankenfilter is designed to obviate, so we do not pursue this possibility any further.